 - Stay home if you have COVID-19 symptoms, until you have not had a fever for 24 hours without using fever reducing medication AND other COVID-19 symptoms are mild and improving.
 Stay home for at least 24 hours after start of symptoms (Day 0).

 - Isolation can end after 24 hours and return to campus on your Day 1 or after if symptoms are not present or are resolving and you are fever-free for 24 hours without the use of fever-reducing medications.

 - If fever is present, isolation must be continued until 24 hours after fever resolves without the use of fever-reducing medications.

 - If symptoms, other than fever, are not resolving, continue to isolate until symptoms are resolving or until after Day 10.
 If symptoms are severe, or if the infected person is at high risk of serious disease, or if they have questions concerning care, infected persons should contact their healthcare provider for available treatments.

-- Wear a well-fitting protective mask around others for a total of 10 days, in both indoor and outdoor settings.
+- Wear a well-fitting protective mask around others indoors for a total of 10 days from your Day 0.
 When mask is removed for eating/drinking, provide a 6-foot distance from others.

 Tests approved by the United States Food and Drug Administration (FDA) or that have an Emergency Use Authorization (EUA) from the FDA to diagnose current infection with the SARS-CoV-2 virus may be used.
 These include both PCR and antigen tests.
 The test must be administered in accordance with the FDA approval or FDA EUA, as applicable.